-- 5.1 Mission Connection.
+- 5. Flash Flood Warning (FFW).
+VTEC Phenomena Code: FF, Significance Code: W. Flash flood warnings are issued when flooding is imminent or likely.
+This product will be reserved for those short-term events which require immediate action to protect life and property, such as dangerous small stream or urban flooding and dam or levee failures.
+The geographic area covered, which is defined by a polygon, may be all or a portion of one or more counties, a river/stream basin, or any other type of definable area (e.g., a specific valley).
+Flash flood warnings and tornado warnings will not be combined in the same product.
+Flash flood warnings should not be combined with severe thunderstorm warnings. - Mission Connection.
 Flash flood warnings help the NWS meet its mission by providing advance notification of dangerous, short-fused flood events.
-This allows users to take immediate mitigation actions such as evacuation to higher ground, thus helping to protect life and property. - 5.2 Issuance Guidelines. - 5.2.1 Creation Software.
+This allows users to take immediate mitigation actions, such as evacuation to higher ground; thus, helping to protect life and property. - 5.2 Issuance Guidelines. - 5.2.1 Creation Software.
 Flash flood warnings will be created with the WarnGen application. - 5.2.2 Issuance Criteria.
 A flash flood warning will be issued for a geographical area defined by a polygon in a WFO's CWFA when: - a.
 Flash flooding is reported; and/or - b.
 A dam or levee failure is imminent or occurring; and/or - c.
 A sudden failure of a naturally-caused stream obstruction (including debris slide, avalanche, or ice jam) is imminent or occurring, and/or - d.
 Precipitation capable of causing flash flooding is indicated by radar, rain gages, and/or satellite; and/or - e.
 Precipitation as indicated by radar, rain gages, satellite and/or other guidance is capable of causing debris flows, particularly (but not only) in burn areas; and/or - f.
 Local monitoring and prediction tools indicate flash flooding is likely; and/or - g.
 A hydrologic model indicates flash flooding for locations on small streams, or - h.
 A previously issued flash flood warning needs to be extended in time, or - i.
 Flash flooding is imminent or occurring in a geographical area currently not under a valid flash flood warning.
-Note: since flash flood warnings cannot be extended in area, a new flash flood warning should be issued for adjacent areas when flash flooding in imminent or occurring in those areas.
+Note: since flash flood warnings cannot be extended in area, a new flash flood warning should be issued for adjacent areas when flash flooding is imminent or occurring in those areas.

-If a reliable source has reported that flooding has ended in all of the warned area and a flash flood warning is still in effect, a flash flood statement should be issued cancelling or expiring the warning rather than allowing the product to expire on its own.
+If a reliable source has reported that flooding has ended in all of the warned area and a flash flood warning is still in effect, a flash flood statement should be issued cancelling or expiring the warning, rather than allowing the product to expire on its own.

 - 5.2.3 Issuance Time.
 Flash flood warnings are non-scheduled, event-driven products. - 5.2.4 Valid Time.
-A flash flood warning will be valid from time of issuance until the time when flooding (requiring immediate actions to protect life and property) is expected to end, as indicated in the second bullet, or until the product is cancelled.
-If it would provide the best public service to keep a flash flood warning in effect for an extended time, such as when multiple bands of heavy rain from a tropical system or stationary front are prolonging or worsening a flash flood situation, extension (EXT) products may be issued (under the FFW identifier) to keep a flash flood warning in effect for whatever time is necessary - e.g., 6, 12, or even 24 or more hours.
+A flash flood warning will be valid from the time of issuance until the time when flooding (requiring immediate actions to protect life and property) is expected to end, as indicated in the second bullet, or until the product is cancelled.
+If it would provide the best public service to keep a flash flood warning in effect for an extended time, such as when multiple bands of heavy rain from a tropical system or a stationary front are prolonging or worsening a flash flood situation, extension (EXT) products may be issued (under the FFW identifier) to keep a flash flood warning in effect for whatever time is necessary-e.g., six, 12, or even 24 or more hours.